Low-power/DOSMid/readme.txt

             Use an OPL3-compatible chip on I/O port XXX in hexadecimal number as output device.
 The default port 388 will be used if omitted.
  /opl3=lpt# Use OPL3LPT card on LPT port #.
+ /quirk=<name>[,<name>[,...]]
+            Activate one or more workarounds for the specified quirks.
+            Recognized quirk names:
+             norstctrl  Don't reset controllers on end of each file.

 In addition to '/', this version of DOSMid also recognizes options begin with '-'.
 To play files that named with a leading '-', use the end-of-option marker